mohammadbutt/42_fdf/README.md

 - [x] 3.
 Keyboard integration - End the program with Escape key.

-- [ ] 4.
+- [x] 4.
 Keyboard integration - Zoom in with Q button.
 Zoom out with A.

 - [x] 5.
 Keyboard integration - Shift the square with up, down, left, right arrow keys.

+- [ ] 6.
+Keyboard integration - Change Color.

+- [ ] 6.
+Keyboard integration - Normalize/ standardize the map when zoom is applied.

+- [ ] 7.
+Create a 3D cube from the square.

+- [ ] 8.
+Rotate the 3D cube with mouse.

 # Resources
 ## Reading Resources